-3 hours lecture, 4 hours lab (GR or P/NP) Recommended Preparation: MMART 110
+3 hours lecture, 4 hours lab (GR or P/NP) Recommended Preparation: MMART 110 Acceptable for credit: UC/CSU

-Theory and practice of shooting video in studio and field environments: Terminology, setetiquette, composition and editing techniques, camera operation, portable lighting, and audio recording; aesthetics and fundamentals of producing a video project from a script, post-production specifications, and exhibition/ distribution.
+Theory and practice of shooting video in studio and field environments: Terminology, setetiquette, composition and editing techniques, camera operation, portable lighting, and audio recording; aesthetics and fundamentals of producing a video project from a script, post-production specifications, and exhibition/distribution.
 Not open for credit to students who have completed MMART 141A.
 0612.20